Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 - Remember to also murder Lexeme and Reef-Talon in the Abyss.

 Note that this will prevent you from completing Lantry's companion quests on this run.

-**NEED WORK - does this achievement also qualify as killing all the sleepless for the other quest?

-**Sleepless in Three Battles**: You'll get this by accident.

 **Nice to Meat You**: During your killing spree, you'll run across a slab of meat on someone's corpse that can be equipped as a weapon.
 Simply kill anyone with it (doesn't have to be in the Oldwalls).